-The mission of the Higher Education Administration master’s program is to provide academic preparation and professional development to individuals who are currently in, or interested in, entry- level positions of leadership in four-year, community, and technical colleges and universities.
-A comprehensive program of study focuses on the preparation and development of reflective, ethical, and transformative practitioners and academicians.
+The mission of the Higher Education Administration master’s program is to provide academic preparation and professional development to individuals who are currently in, or interested in, entry- level positions of leadership at post-secondary institutions and organizations nationally and internationally.

 Click to view a 10 minute informational video (opens in a pop-up window) about the master’s program in Higher Education Administration.